-- (A) Market Approach-Uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities; - (B) Cost Approach-Based on the amount that currently would be required to reproduce or replace the service capacity of an asset (reproduction cost or replacement cost); and - (C) Income Approach-Uses valuation techniques to convert future amounts to a single present amount based on current market expectations about the future amounts (includes present value techniques, option-pricing models, the excess earnings method, and the royalty savings method). - I. Net present value method is an income approach where a stream of expected cash flows is discounted at an appropriate discount rate.
+- (A) Market Approach Uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities; - (B) Cost Approach Based on the amount that currently would be required to reproduce or replace the service capacity of an asset (reproduction cost or replacement cost); and - (C) Income Approach Uses valuation techniques to convert future amounts to a single present amount based on current market expectations about the future amounts (includes present value techniques, option-pricing models, the excess earnings method, and the royalty savings method). - I. Net present value method is an income approach where a stream of expected cash flows is discounted at an appropriate discount rate. - II.
+The excess earnings method is a variation of the income approach where the value of a specific asset is isolated from its contributory assets. - III.
+The royalty savings method is a variation of the income approach where the underlying premise is that an intangible asset's fair value is equal to the present value of the cost savings (royalties) achieved by owning the asset.

-MAGNACHIP SEMICONDUCTOR LLC AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) (TABULAR DOLLARS IN THOUSANDS, EXCEPT UNIT DATA)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED) (TABULAR DOLLARS IN THOUSANDS, EXCEPT UNIT DATA)